Since war broke out in Ukraine, the YOC program is on hold until next year. Its reinstatement will be announced on the YOC website.

-For decades, PETA has been using campaigns and other actions to spread awareness of cruelty to animals, pushing for legislative changes, and helping win recognition of animal rights as an important social justice issue.
-PETA does not have affiliates or employees in most countries, so existing PETA offices try their best to support the animal rights work in countries located in their geographical proximity.
-PETA Germany supervises the group’s cooperation with countries located in Central and Eastern Europe.
-In 2017, we created the Year of Change grantee programme for projects developed in these geographical areas in order to support them in establishing sustainable animal rights work as well as to foster cooperation between PETA and other organisations.
+For decades, PETA has been using campaigns and other actions to spread awareness of cruelty to animals, pushing for legislative changes, and helping to win recognition of animal rights as an important social justice issue.
+PETA does not have offices or employees in most countries, so existing PETA entities try their best to support the animal rights work in countries located in their geographical region.
+PETA Germany coordinates with and supports groups in countries located in Central and Eastern Europe, the Baltics, and the Caucasus.
+We have been gratified to see that in recent years, more and more animal advocacy groups have been springing up around the world, especially in Eastern Europe.

 This webpage offers an overview of information and resources covering a variety of topics to animal rights and welfare activists and organisations interested in further developing their skills and capacities and expanding their work.
 Topics include book recommendations, resources to make your advocacy efficient, and suggestions and templates for school lessons on the topics of compassion and empathy towards animals.
 Registered animal rights and welfare organisations are also eligible to apply for PETA’s Year of Change programme (see below).
 If you have an idea for a particular project or a campaign in one of the 30 countries listed in the guidelines, contact us for more information or support!